IELTS paper based vs computer based

 This IELTS test is available on 48 fixed dates per year.

-Though for whole 30 years, IELTS test is only available in paper-based now it is also available as IELTS computer-based test.
+Though for the whole 30 years, IELTS test is only available in paper-based now it is also available as IELTS computer-based test.
 IELTS paper based vs computer based

 Besides the fact that many people still prefer paper-based IELTS test over online mode.
 But the IELTS computer-based test is available in: